-If you would like to discuss an aspect of the forum, or report a problem with the forum itself, there is a mailing list you can join at http://lists.automattic.com/mailman/listinfo/wp-forums
+If you would like to discuss an aspect of the forum, or report a problem with the forum itself, use the #forums channel on slack.

-Note that the mailing list is for discussing issues with the support forum itself, rather than for posting your problems with WordPress.
+Note that the channel is for discussing issues with the support forum itself, rather than for posting your problems with WordPress.
 It's primarily used by forum moderators and other regular volunteers for discussion of code and behavioral issues on the forums.
-While the list is public for anyone to join or read, it's intended use is for the people who volunteer to make the forum better to communicate more easily.
+While the list is public for anyone to join or read, it's intended use is for better communication among volunteers.

 Posts are automatically closed after 12 months, if there are no new replies.
 We also reserve the right to close posts that are deemed non-productive to the community.

-While many times non-productive posts are deleted, sometimes they had some relevance and instead are closed so the information remains, but discussion can no longer be furthered.
-This includes, but is not restricted to, posts on the following topics: Hosting recommendations (for or against), off topic conversations (i.e. non-WordPress), old/outdated topics, clearly resolved topics, excessive rudeness or antagonistic, and requests for paid support.
+While many times non-productive posts are deleted, sometimes they have some relevance and instead are closed so the information remains, but discussion can no longer be furthered.
+This includes, but is not restricted to, posts on the following topics: Hosting recommendations (for or against), off topic conversations (i.e. non-WordPress), old/outdated topics, clearly resolved topics, excessive rudeness or antagonism, and requests for paid support.